Bullying in sports clubs

 Children may experience bullying from other children, or from coaches, staff and volunteers, or even from other parents and carers.
 Research suggests that emotional abuse in sport can be a common experience of children and young people - and that's not acceptable.

-Name-calling, hurtful and offensive comments, being shouted at in an aggressive way, abuse from spectators, physical abuse, sexual harassment, being deliberately embarrassed in front of others, being forced to continue even if you are hurt or in pain, online bullying and abuse.
 Some sports clubs might also have harmful 'hazing' rituals (a hazing ritual is when you have to do something difficult, painful, or embarrassing in order to be accepted in a club or a team).

 Sports organisations have a moral, ethical and legal duty to protect children’s health and wellbeing in sport.